Cataract Treatment

 Cataract Surgery Procedure

-During the procedure, you’ll be awake and will be administered local anesthetic eye drops so you’re comfortable during the procedure.
-Regardless of the type of cataract surgery, there are three simple steps:
+During the procedure, you’ll be awake and will be administered local anesthetic eye drops regardless of the type of cataract surgery, there are three simple steps:

 1